-3.9.2 The risk assessed minimum level of General Fund balances for 2017/18 is £5.5m, this is an increase of £0.2m since 2016/17 to reflect the additional risks being faced by the Council.
-The risk assessed minimum level of general fund balances are expected to remain at this level in the medium term.

-- 3.9.3 The working balance for the HRA continues at £5m, although it should be recognised this may need to increased in future years depending upon the risk around implementing proposed Government policies, in particular the higher value voids levy. - 3.9.4 The underlying minimum level of working balances necessary to mitigate against short to medium term risks will be reviewed, along with the levels of earmarked reserve, on an annual basis.
+- 3.9.2 The risk assessed minimum level of General Fund balances for 2018/19 is maintained at £5.5m and reflect the risks being faced by the Council.
+The risk assessed minimum level of general fund balances are expected to remain at this level in the medium term. - 3.9.3 The working balance for the HRA continues at £5m, although it should be recognised this may need to be increased in future years depending upon the risk around implementing proposed Government policies, in particular the higher value voids levy. - 3.9.4 The underlying minimum level of working balances necessary to mitigate against short to medium term risks will be reviewed, along with the levels of earmarked reserve, on an annual basis.